ShreedharG/ShreedharG/README.md

 ## ✨ About Me

 - 🎓 B.Tech student, passionate about modern development
-- 🛠 Currently building **Snap-QuizGen** — an AI tool that converts lecture PDFs into exam-ready questions
+- 🛠 Currently building **EaseMyLife** — an AI tool that converts lecture PDFs into exam-ready questions
 - 💡 Love solving real-world problems with tech
 - 🎯 Goal: Land a great SDE role with impactful work